chargebee/chargebee-ios/README.md

     }
 ```

-In the above code, the `restorePurchases()` method is called with the `includeInActiveProducts` parameter set to `true`.
-The method returns a result object that contains an array of restored purchases.
+In the above code, the `restorePurchases()` function is called with the `includeInActiveProducts` parameter set to `true`.
+The function returns a result object that contains an array of restored purchases.

 #### Get Subscription Status for Existing Subscribers

-The following are methods for checking the subscription status of a subscriber who already purchased the product.
+The following are funtions for checking the subscription status of a subscriber who already purchased the product.

 ##### Get Subscription Status for Existing Subscribers using Query Parameters